Developing Draupnir - tests, tools, and environment

 mx-tester

-For integration testing, and spinning up a local synapse we use mx-tester.
-While not required for basic changes, it is strongly recommended to use mx-tester or have the ability to spin up your own development Synapse to develop mjolnir interactively.
+For integration testing, and spinning up a local synapse we use mx-tester and Docker.
+While not required for basic changes, it is strongly recommended to use mx-tester or have the ability to spin up your own development Synapse to develop draupnir interactively.

 Usage